550 Madison Avenue: Sale and initial plans

-Following a declining real estate market in the 2010s, Chetrit abandoned its condominium conversion plan.
-Chetrit sold the building to The Olayan Group in April 2016 for $1.4 billion, relinquishing the "Sony Tower" name.
-The Olayan Group and Chelsfield announced plans to rebrand 550 Madison Avenue and reconfigure the existing space, which was then empty besides Allaham's pizzeria.
+Following a declining real estate market in the 2010s, the Chetrit Group abandoned its condominium conversion plan.
+Chetrit sold the building to The Olayan Group and the Chelsfield Group in April 2016 for $1.4 billion; the sale was finalized the next month.
+Olayan obtained majority ownership of the building, while Chelsfield was the minority owner.
+The owners announced plans to rebrand 550 Madison Avenue and reconfigure the existing space.
 A group of banks including ING Group, Bank of East Asia, Crédit Agricole, Société Générale, and Natixis provided $570 million in financing to facilitate the redevelopment.
-The pizzeria closed in September 2017.
+The final tenant, Allaham's pizzeria, closed in September 2017.

-In late October 2017, The Olayan Group announced plans to renovate the building with designs by Snøhetta, with AAI Architects, P.C. as architect of record.
-The firm planned to add a glass curtain wall along the base on Madison Avenue, as well as demolish the arcade and annex on the western end of the site, replacing it with a garden.
+In late October 2017, Olayan announced plans to renovate the building with designs by Snøhetta, with AAI Architects, P.C. as architect of record.
+The firm planned to add a glass curtain wall along the base on Madison Avenue, exposing the structural steel.
+Snøhetta and AAI also planned to demolish the arcade and annex on the western end of the site, replacing it with a garden.
+The building was not, at the time, protected as a city landmark.
+Craig Edward Dykers, a cofounder of Snøhetta, said the despite his respect for the original Johnson and Burgee design, he thought the original "fortress-like" base contributed to a lack of "human sensitivity" and that the architecture was not supposed to be treated as a museum piece.
 The renovation, anticipated to cost $300 million, would allow the building's owner to raise rents to between 115 and 210 $/ft2, which would be among the city's highest office rent rates.

-Several architecture critics, architects, and artists voiced their opposition to the plans, and a November protest and petition drew media coverage.
+Architecture critics, architects, and artists voiced their opposition to the plans.
+Opponents circulated a petition and held a protest that November.
 Shortly afterward, the LPC voted to calendar the building for consideration as a landmark.
-Though there were efforts to preserve the interiors, demolition of the building's original ground floor lobby began in January 2018.
-The LPC determined that the lobby's design had changed significantly when Spirit of Communication was removed and the arcades were enclosed, making the space ineligible for interior landmark status.
-By February, the original lobby had been demolished.
+Though there were efforts to preserve the interiors, the LPC determined that the lobby's design had changed significantly when Spirit of Communication was removed and the arcades were enclosed, making the space ineligible for interior landmark status.
+Demolition of the building's original ground floor lobby began in January 2018 and was completed within a month.
+On July 31, 2018, the LPC voted unanimously to designate the exterior as a New York City landmark; the commission stated that the building was among the "most important postmodernist buildings" worldwide.
+Filmmaker and cultural heritage activist Nathan Eddy, who petitioned to preserve the original status, described the designation as "an astonishing and marvelous victory".